 Tariff Support

-Information and support for businesses
+Information and Support for Businesses

-The Tariff Toolkit is the result of a collaborative effort between dedicated partners who recognized the growing need for clear, accessible trade resources right here in Peterborough.
+The Local Tariff Toolkit is the result of a collaborative effort between dedicated partners who recognized the growing need for clear, accessible trade resources right here in Peterborough.
 Developed through the shared expertise of local economic development teams and trade experts, this toolkit was designed to support businesses navigating the complexities of tariffs and global trade.
 With rising interest from local entrepreneurs and manufacturers in expanding to international markets, this resource equips businesses with the knowledge and tools they need to grow confidently beyond our borders.

 The Startup Canada Tariff Toolkit is designed to aid entrepreneurs and support organizations in navigating the complexities of tariffs, and their impact on Canadian businesses.
 It provides a comprehensive overview of national and regional support organizations, tariff regulations, how they affect supply chains and pricing, strategies for mitigating risks, and further international expansion.
 This resource guide is being updated frequently and in real time.

-Export Development Canada (EDC) helps Canadian businesses grow internationally with financing, insurance, and trade expertise.
+Export Development Canada (EDC) helps Canadian businesses grow internationally with financing, insurance and trade expertise.
 Their tools and insights reduce risk and open doors to new markets.
 Learn more at EDC’s website.

 For businesses seeking new markets, the Canadian Trade Commissioner Service provides support in over 160 locations worldwide.
 With 15 ratified Free Trade Agreements (FTAs) covering 49 countries, Canadian businesses can access 1.5 billion consumers.